nerai/CMenu/README.md

 # CMenu
 A simple console menu manager for C#

-CMenu aims to simplify writing console menus.
-Instead of manually prompting the user for input and parsing it, you define commands in a short, structured and comprehensive way.
-You do not have to worry about all the annoying details and can do much more with less code.
+CMenu is a lightweight, low-ceremony framework for building console menus in .Net.
+Instead of manually prompting the user for input and parsing it, you define commands in a short, structured and comprehensive way, and let CMenu handle the rest.

+CMenu aims for low overhead - simple stuff should be simple to implement.
+If you don't use a feature, you don't need to know anything about it.

+At the same time, complex scenarios are supported.
+Large menus can easily be split into several classes.
+Background self-configuration.
+You do not have to worry about all the annoying details involved in larger menus, it will just work.

+Most importantly, it is very simple and fast to use.
+Commands can be abbreviated, a smart parser enables even partial matching.
+A help command is integrated.

 ## Advantages